 Specifically, attorney Bob Fisher had requested the collaborative’s bylaws and articles of incorporation in addition to records showing what other organizations rented or used space in the building.

 But collaborative administrators said no for-profit enterprise had used the building.
-And they argued that, as an educational nonprofit, the collaborative is entirely tax-exempt.

 The two sides were far apart after a meeting last month, and there was talk of a court case.
 But subsequent discussions led to an agreement reviewed last week by the Selectboard.